Omid-mohebi/Depression-induced-Suicide/README.md

 ## Results

-The model achieved an accuracy of approximately 100% on the training set and 78% on the test set.
+The model achieved an accuracy of approximately 100% (overfit I know..) on the training set and 78% on the test set.
 The predictions are saved in a CSV file named `submission.csv`.

 ## File Structure